Employment Law Specialists

 For court attendance we may have to instruct barristers, their quote also vary due to their experience.
 On average they charge between £2500 to £5000 for the first day (also known as brief fee) and £1500 to £2500 for any additional days (also known as refresher fee).

-The exact number of hours it will take depends on the circumstances in your case.
-Such as: the amount of supporting evidence that we need to consider; case management timetable to follow, collation of trial bundles etc.
+The length of time it will take varies depending on your circumstances such as the amount of supporting evidence that we need to consider, case management timetable to follow, collation of trial bundles or conference with barristers or other experts etc.

 The costs quoted here do not include any court fee, barrister's fee or where the first instance claim is unsuccessful, advice and assistance in relation to any appeal.